 While green ash is/was less common here, it appears to have shown the most promise in surviving the emerald ash borer.
 So I’m thinking, if you want to plant ash, green ash may be your best bet.
+White, black and green/red (called red ash in the past) are all native ashes in Ontario.
 Local wildlife will enjoy the seeds!

 And the Usual Cautions:

 1) Most medicinal herbs, if edible, are meant to be eaten in moderation, even sparingly.
 Some require extra preparation.